adamgilroy22/tribe/README.md

 - [Heroku](https://www.heroku.com) used for hosting the deployed back-end site.
 - [Cloudinary](https://cloudinary.com) used for online static file storage.
 - [Canva](https://www.canva.com/) used to create the images seen on the landing page, login, sign-up, logout and password reset pages.
 Also used to create the default user profile and background images.
+- [Techsini](https://techsini.com/) used to create the mockup image used in my readme.
 - [Gmail](https://www.google.com/gmail/about/) used to create an email address to send password reset emails from.

 ## Database Design